In this blog, Huble questions whether keyword optimisation is still important for SEO and all the benefits that a well-optimised website brings you.

 Think about user intent.
 From keywords to voice queries

-One of the hot topics for SEO in 2019 (it has been a hot topic since 2017) is the impact of voice search.
+One of the hot topics recently for SEO (while it's actually been a hot topic since 2017) is the impact of voice search.

 Now, I’m not saying you should not move away from text-based search – it’ll always be crucial – just that voice search is becoming an important piece of the marketing mix and you cannot ignore it.